DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Systematic simulation of DecNef experiments using DecNefSimulator

 \subsubsection{Learning strategy}

 In this example, we express the exploration/exploitation nature of the learning strategy by increasing/decreasing $\sigma$ in each iteration based on the current and previous DecNef feedback.
+The meaning of each model parameter is summarized in Table \ref{tab:parameters}.
 An increase in the reward signal favours a decrease in exploration (smaller $\sigma$), and viceversa.
 We model the changes in $\sigma$ as a linear combination of the current value and the reaction to the change in feedback, weighted by a parameter $\gamma$ representing the subject's reactivity or impulsivity, as parametrized by Equation \eqref{eq:sigma-update} :